 Gastrointestinal Cancer Program

-Activities are integrated through a multispecialty GI Clinic, which sees patients and meets for discussion regularly.
-Our staff includes medical oncologists, surgeons, gastroenterologists, radiologists, radiation oncologists, nurses, social workers and nutritionists.
+The activities of our specialists are integrated through a multispecialty clinic where you will be seen regularly and clinicians will regularly review your progress.
+Our staff includes expert medical oncologists, surgeons, gastroenterologists, radiologists, radiation oncologists, nurses, social workers and nutritionists.

 - Surgical resection - removal of the cancerous parts or part of an organ or body structure